 But that state of deterrence is a fragile one, punctuated by intermittent volleys of rockets fired by Gazan militants into Israel and retaliatory Israeli air strikes to degrade their arsenals, a cycle Israelis have come to know as “mowing the lawn.”
 Periods of quiet allowed Hamas and other militant groups to expand and modernize their arsenals of rockets.

-Egypt brokered a ceasefire that ended a round of fighting in March 2012.
+Egypt brokered a cease-fire that ended a round of fighting in March 2012.
 Israel effectively delegated to Hamas responsibility for enforcing it by withholding rocket fire and restraining more radical groups in Gaza.
-In 2013, sixty-three rockets were launched at Israel from Gaza, compared to 2,327 the year prior, according to the Shin Bet, Israel’s security agency.
+In 2013, 63 rockets were launched at Israel from Gaza, compared to 2,327 the year prior, according to the Shin Bet, Israel’s security agency.

 In the West Bank, meanwhile, Hamas has been driven underground.
 Its social and military infrastructure has been dismantled, and many of its members arrested by PA and Israeli security forces.
 Many Palestinians saw Fatah’s security cooperation as a cynical maneuver to crush its rivals.